 The mental form of anxiety, cognitive anxiety, was found to be the most dominant dimension of anxiety.
 Unless writing anxiety is manifested in physiological form or in avoidance behaviour, it could be otherwise simply a mental anxiety that is invisible, and cognitive anxiety tends to be inconspicuous.
 Hence, in this research, cognitive anxiety was a predominant yet hidden dimension of anxiety, with worry about poor writing performance being the strongest indicator (see Table 5).
-Based on the negative correlation between writing anxiety and writing performance found in multiple studies referred to in this study, along with the present finding on worry about poor writing performance being the strongest interplay between writing anxiety and writing performance being the strongest interplay between writing anxiety and writing performance being the strongest interplay between writing anxiety and writing performance.
+Based on the negative correlation between writing anxiety and writing performance found in multiple studies referred to in this study, along with the present finding on worry about poor writing performance being the strongest phenomenon of writing anxiety, this study affirms the complex interplay between writing anxiety and writing performance.